rpellerin/rpellerin.github.io/content/looking-for-an-apartment-in-paris.md

 - Title of the ad
 - URL
 - Price per month
+- Number of rooms
 - Arrondissement
 - Address (if known)
 - Floor (lift?)
 - Square meters
+- Furnished or empty?
+- Double bed?
 - Washing machine or connections?
-- Double bed?
+- Energy perfomance
 - Availability (date)
-- Last email sent date (and replies and outcome)
+- Last email sent date + time (and replies and outcome)
-- Last phone call date (and outcome)
+- Last phone call date + time (and outcome)
+- Date of arranged viewing + time
 - Phone number of the broker/landlord
-- Viewing date
+- Viewing date and time
 - Additional information

 That's it!
 Hope this helps.